mjordan/islandora_onthisday/README.md

 Utility module that queries Solr for objects whose date fields contain a month and day equal to the current day's.
 The module:

-* displays a gallery of thumbnails at /onthisday for the objects it finds in Solr
+* displays a gallery of thumbnails at `/onthisday` for the objects it finds in Solr
-* provides a block that displays a random object from the list of those whose month and day match the current day's.
+* provides a block that displays a random object from the list of those whose month and day match the current day's
-* provides an RSS feed containing items corresponding to the current day's gallery.
+* provides an RSS feed at `/onthisday/rss` containing items corresponding to the current day's gallery

-The module lets admins configure a list of fields to query in Solr for date information, but assumes that the date values are in YYYY-MM-DD format (which is a recommended format for dates in MODS, for example).
+The module lets admins configure a list of date query and sort fields in Solr, but assumes that date values are in YYYY-MM-DD format (which is a recommended format for dates in MODS, for example).

 ## Requirements